oxygen-dioxide/OpenUtau-Wiki/Getting-Started.md

 ## Install a resampler
 Put a resampler exe or dll into the Resamplers folder.
 If you already use UTAU, you can copy + paste resamplers that you already have.
 Check [Resamplers](Resamplers) for a list of compatible resamplers.

 In OpenUtau, go to Tools > Preferences to select a resampler for preview and export.
 You can also adjust the number of pre-render threads to improve resampler performance.
+Using Moresampler is still not fully optimized, so a warning will appear advising you to only use 1 thread.

 ![select resampler](https://imgur.com/eMcoHxp.gif)